beehive-lab/TornadoVM/README.md

 ## License

-To use Tornado, you can link the Tornado API to your application which is under the CLASSPATH Exception of GPLv2.0.
+To use TornadoVM, you can link the Tornado API to your application which is under the CLASSPATH Exception of GPLv2.0.

-Each Tornado module is licensed as follows:
+Each TornadoVM module is licensed as follows:

 |  Module | License  |
 |---|---|